mathesar-foundation/mathesar-wiki/projects/projects/niche-research.md

 In order to understand the features and use cases of Mathesar, it's essential to comprehend our target audience.
 We have identified small businesses using PostgreSQL as a potential niche for Mathesar and would like to conduct research to better understand the market and its needs.

-We believe that small businesses using PostgreSQL are a good fit for Mathesar.
-They are already utilizing PostgreSQL and likely have a need for a database tool that is both easy to use and offers a low barrier to entry.
+We believe that small businesses using PostgreSQL are a good fit for Mathesar because:

+- They already utilize PostgreSQL.
+- They are likely interested in database tools.
+- Compared to solo developers, these small businesses probably have more collaborative tasks and data-sharing requirements surrounding their database.
+- They are likely to collaborate with team members who have a range of technical skills.
+- From a business growth perspective, their user expansion rate is expected to surpass that of individual developers.
+- Small businesses often rely on a suite of tools to run their operations.
+If Mathesar integrates well with other popular business tools, that can be a big plus.
+- Small businesses, especially those handling sensitive data, will be interested in knowing how Mathesar ensures data security and privacy.
+- Small businesses can be more agile in their operations and might be more open to providing feedback for product improvement.

 ---

 ## Solution

-1. Conduct in-depth market research for the niche and identify potential use cases for Mathesar within that niche.
+1. **Niche Analysis**:
+   - Look into current tools for PostgreSQL databases.
+   - Identify problems and gaps in the market.
+   - Understand small business landscape and their database needs.
+     - How do they feel about self-hosted vs. cloud-hosted solutions?
+     - Does open source matter to them?
+   - Broaden the feedback sources beyond Reddit, Hacker News, and GitHub to capture a wider range of perspectives.

+2. **Community Surveys and Engagement**:

+   - Engage with the Mathesar community to understand their needs and pain points.
+   - Craft and publish a user survey on Mathesar's website.
+   - Evaluate survey outcomes, taking into account the feedback and insights about users' experiences and pain points with Mathesar.
+   - Identify representative users within the niche of small businesses using PostgreSQL.

+3. **Use Case Capture**:
+   - Capture and classify potential Mathesar applications from posts in social media, industry forums, and other relevant sources.

+4. **Persona Development**:
-2. Develop user personas from the research and feedback.
+   - Design user personas that represent the target audience.

-3. Compile a detailed report of the findings and recommendations.
+5. **Data Analysis and Report**:
+   - Aggregate research data and analyze it to identify trends and patterns.
+   - Prepare a final report highlighting all findings.

 ---